AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 may be accessed from outside, and currently is planned to last no more than one year from last login.
 (TODO: in the future, the user directories will be mounted on other Aalto computers).
-You are limited to one CPU and XXX MB of memory.
+You are limited to one CPU and 256MB memory.

 There are some general use computing containers.
 You will began with Jupyter in the ``/notebooks`` directory, which is your persistent